History of logic: The Organon

 This diagram shows the contradictory relationships between categorical propositions in the square of opposition of Aristotelian logic.

-These works are of outstanding importance in the history of logic.
-In the Categories, he attempts to discern all the possible things to which a term can refer; this idea underpins his philosophical work Metaphysics, which itself had a profound influence on Western thought.
+The Categories influence his work the Metaphysics, which itself had a profound influence on Western thought; the namesake of the subject of metaphysics.

-He also developed a theory of non-formal logic (i.e., the theory of fallacies), which is presented in Topics and Sophistical Refutations.
+Aristotle also developed a theory of non-formal logic (i.e., the theory of fallacies), which is presented in Topics and Sophistical Refutations.

-On Interpretation contains a comprehensive treatment of the notions of opposition and conversion; chapter 7 is at the origin of the square of opposition (or logical square); chapter 9 contains the beginning of modal logic.
+On Interpretation contains a comprehensive treatment of the notions of opposition and conversion; chapter 7 is at the origin of the square of opposition (or logical square); chapter 9 contains the beginning of modal logic and the famous sea battle argument.

-The Prior Analytics contains his exposition of the "syllogism", where three important principles are applied for the first time in history: the use of variables, a purely formal treatment, and the use of an axiomatic system.
+The Prior Analytics contains his exposition of the syllogism, wherein three important advances are made for the first time in history: the use of variables, a purely formal treatment, and the use of an axiomatic system.

 Stoics

 The other great school of Greek logic is that of the Stoics.
 Stoic logic traces its roots back to the late 5th century BC philosopher Euclid of Megara, a pupil of Socrates and slightly older contemporary of Plato, probably following in the tradition of Parmenides and Zeno.
 His pupils and successors were called "Megarians", or "Eristics", and later the "Dialecticians".
 The two most important dialecticians of the Megarian school were Diodorus Cronus and Philo, who were active in the late 4th century BC.